Pommers/IMBH/data/readme.md

 ## readme
 Data files are contained within this subfolder.
+Each datafile, as described below also has an associated markdown file detailing the columns and their meaning.

 | Filename                              | Type | Purpose | Description                                                                                       |
 |---------------------------------------|------|---------|---------------------------------------------------------------------------------------------------|